axibase/atsd/finance/README.md

 * Send [quotes and statistics](command-statistics-insert.md)
 * Send [reference](command-instrument-entity.md) data

-## Licensing
+## Pricing

-ATSD subscription license allows for no-charge usage of the standalone version, including for production purposes.
-The scale-out version requires a paid license.
+Standlone version is free of charge, including for production purposes.
+The scale-out version requires an active support agreement.